 import matplotlib.pyplot as plt

-# Generate random misorientation distribution (approximate Mackenzie distribution)
+# Generate a random misorientation distribution (approximating the Mackenzie distribution)

-# Mackenzie distribution: Theoretical misorientation distribution for materials with random crystallographic orientations
+# Mackenzie distribution: the theoretical misorientation distribution for a material with random crystallographic orientations

 def mackenzie_distribution(theta):